 Best Practices for Responding to a Notice of Intent to Terminate or Notice of Termination

-Once you have gathered all the evidence requested, arrange the response packet with the original NOIT or NOT on top, followed by a cover letter, and then any supporting evidence.
-Once you have completed the response packet, make an exact copy for your records.
+Once you’ve formulated your response and gathered the required evidence, collate the documents needed for the response packet.
+The original notice must appear on top, followed by the cover letter, and then the supporting evidence.
+Once you’ve assembled the documents, make a copy for your records.

-Send the NOIT or NOT response to USCIS
+How to submit the response to a NOIT or NOT to USCIS

-The NOIT or NOT will indicate the address to which you should mail your response.
-Be sure to use this address even if you have sent other correspondence to USCIS at a different address.
-If you send your response to the wrong address you could miss the deadline or, at best, delay processing.
+Submit your response to the address listed in the original notice.
+Use this address even if you’ve previously sent information to USCIS at a different address.
+If you send your response to the wrong address, you might miss the response deadline.

 Contact EB5 Affiliate Network for Help with a USCIS Notice of Intent to Terminate or Notice of Termination